Article updated: May 16, 2023

 Learn how to publish to Twitter using Hootsuite in Create a tweet.

 LinkedIn is a professional networking platform that should reflect your brand from a business perspective.
 This is the platform where you can identify yourself as a thought leader, contribute to more substantive industry-related conversations, or share content that is meaningful or motivational on a professional level.
-It’s also a platform where you can grow followers who may become future partners or employees.
+It’s also where you can grow followers who may become future partners or employees.
+Learn more about LinkedIn demographics and statistics.

 As with other social media platforms, LinkedIn posts with visual elements have the highest engagement levels, with video content performing best.
 Videos hosted directly on LinkedIn, rather than on an external site, are prioritized above other content types by LinkedIn’s algorithms.

-The content you share on LinkedIn should be carefully vetted and reviewed to ensure adherence to your brand standards.
+The content you share on LinkedIn should be carefully reviewed to make sure it adheres to your brand standards.
 Keep post copy brief, and use formatting options to add bulleted lists and line breaks, making captions and content easy to read.
 Consider sharing links to your own research articles and industry-related blog posts, as well as company-specific news.
 To solidify your own reputation as an industry leader, share relevant content published by respected partners or experts whom you hold in high esteem, or use LinkedIn’s Content Suggestion feature to find content to share.

 Target your audience by using LinkedIn’s audience targeting tool.
 You can select individuals to target based on language, location, company size, industry, job function, and more.
 You can also target specific audiences more casually by naming them at the beginning of a post, as if you’re talking directly to them.